 One of the top priorities of service providers is to provide enhanced services to customers.
 The current LTE-A (Long Term Evolution Advanced) 4G networks have become insufficient to connect a large number of devices with high data speeds, larger bandwidth, higher quality-of-service (QoS), lower latency performance, and interference to different emerging communication technologies such as Internet-of-Things (IoT).
 IoT is an efficient technology that can accommodate and connect numerous devices simultaneously via the Internet without human intervention.
 But, such seamless connectivity among devices requires a high data rate and bandwidth which is beyond the scope of current 4G LTE-A networks.

 5G technology promises to solve all the speed, connectivity, and capacity limitation issues with its faster data rates and greater capacity features.
-These capabilities allow 5G technology to easily accommodate IoT capacity that enables the devices to constantly stay interconnected through Internet.
+These advantages and capabilities allow 5G technology to easily accommodate IoT capacity that enables the devices to constantly stay interconnected through Internet.
 In this article, we will discuss everything about how 5G technology enhances IoT and enables it to deliver higher-performance services without human interference.
 So let’s begin:

 5G Technology and IoT

 5G technology allows high-speed Internet access from mobile devices all around the world.
 It is expected to greatly impact the performance of businesses and organizations with its new capabilities.
 But, what’s even more interesting is that it will conquer a large portion of the IoT market by offering low-power applications, cost-effective solutions, and a fast processing network structure.